OutSystems/docs-odc/src/eap/building-apps/workflows/go-to-previous-step.md

 When implementing your workflow, the **Go to a previous step** node allows you to return to a previous node in the workflow.
 This node mitigates the risk of infinite loops by restricting connections to previous nodes within the workflow, excluding the start node.
 The **Go to previous step** is only available when the next node is the **End** node, and there must be at least one **Decision** node preceding it.

-For example, the workflows can return to a previous step of validating documents in case there are missing or invalid documents later in the workflow.
+For example, the workflows can return to a previous activity in a bank transaction.
+If the bank employee finds invalid user documents while approving the loan, they send them back for Document review validation.

 ![Screenshot of the ODC Portal with Go to previous step for banking example](images/go-to-previous-step-workflow-pl.png "ODC Portal Banking example")